hanabi/hanabi.github.io/docs/level_19/ignitions.md

 ### Replay Double Ignition

-- If a player is not in a [stall situation](level_6.md#allowable-stall-clues-stall-table) or [stalling for end-game purposes](level_6.md#burning-end-game-stalling), it would be very strange if they give a re-clue a globally known playable card.
+- When a player re-clues a globally-known playable card, it is a "useless" clue.
-- Indeed, if they are not making a mistake, such a choice must have some other meaning.
-We agree that the intended meaning of the clue is a *Replay Double Ignition*, meaning that two players should blind-play their *Finesse Position* card.
+- Usually, when this occurs, it is because a player is in a [stalling situation](level_6.md#allowable-stall-clues-stall-table) and cannot discard.
+(This is most common in [the *End-Game*](level_6.md#burning-end-game-stalling).
-- A *Replay Double Ignition* may not pick up new cards.
+- If a player is not in a stalling situation, then they must be trying to send a deeper message - a *Double Ignition*.
+This is called a *Replay Double Ignition* because you are re-giving a *Play Clue*.
-- Unlike the *Trash Double Ignition*, the *Replay Double Ignition* may be performed outside of the *End-Game*.
+- The *Replay Double Ignition* must not introduce any new cards as part of the clue.
-- Note that before the *End-Game*, there are often other clues that may be able to get the two cards played.
-It is ill-advised to attempt a *Replay Double Ignition* if there are other means of getting the cards played.
-For example, a direct finesse, a sequence of two bluffs, or a double bluff provides additional information and may pick up other good cards.
+- The *Replay Double Ignition* can be performed all throughout the game.
+(Conversely, the *Trash Double Ignition* can only be performed towards the end of the game.)

 ### Poke Double Ignition

-- Similar to a *Replay Double Ignition*, if a player is not stalling, it would be very odd if they re-clue a card that is globally known as trash.
+- When a player re-clues a globally-known trash card, it is a "useless" clue.
-- Indeed, if they are not making a mistake, we agree that the intended meaning of the clue is a *Poke Double Ignition*, meaning that two players should blind-play their *Finesse Position* card.
+- Usually, when this occurs, it is because a player is in a [stalling situation](level_6.md#allowable-stall-clues-stall-table) and cannot discard.
-- A *Poke Double Ignition* may not pick up new cards.
+- If a player is not in a stalling situation, then they must be trying to send a deeper message - a *Double Ignition*.
+This is called a *Poke Double Ignition* because by re-touching a trash card, it is like you are poking the player.
-- Like the *Replay Double Ignition*, the *Poke Double Ignition* may be performed outside of the *End-Game*.
+- The *Poke Double Ignition* must not introduce any new cards as part of the clue.
-- In addition, it is not advised to perform the *Poke Double Ignition* if there are other means of getting the cards played that provide additional information.
+- The *Poke Double Ignition* can be performed all throughout the game.
+(Conversely, the *Trash Double Ignition* can only be performed towards the end of the game.)